-Top 5 Bad UX Designs You Should Stop Making in 2023
+Top 5 Bad App Design and UX Mistakes You Should Stop Making in 2024

 Learn the top 5 bad UX design you should stop making in 2023 and improve your product experience starting now!